 - eCRM.
 Customer Relationship Management (CRM)-eCRM provides businesses with a 360-degree view of their customer.
 Perficient integrates data from disparate information sources to provide continuous, interactive and multi-platform customer interaction and value exchange.
 Perficient can deliver CRM components including: personalization, point of sale, telesales, Web-based selling, data mining, online advertising, call/contact center information and systems integration, field service dispatch, lead tracking, geocoding, and multiple front and back-office applications. - Second-generation eCommerce Platforms.
 We develop eCommerce applications and further enhance existing sites to introduce new technology that will allow companies to scale up to better serve eBusiness needs.
-Perficient designs systems that manage the "back-end" order fulfillment process of business-to-consumer and business-to-business Web sites.
+Perficient designs systems that either manage or integrate the "back-end" order fulfillment process to leading ERP systems such as SAP and JD Edwards for business-to-consumer and business-to-business Web sites.
+Perficient provides second generation commerce site enhancements, including advanced catalog management and search and cross-sell and up-sell capabilities.
 Perficient offers clients packaged or custom electronic bill presentation and implementation solutions based on an individual company's needs. - Middleware and EAI.
 Middleware and Enterprise Application Integration software are two key components to developing enterprise-class, second-generation eCommerce platforms for large and mid-size companies.
 Perficient designs and implements complex website-to-legacy system integration that significantly reduce round-trip transaction times for these enterprise-class websites.
 Additionally, new standards-based technologies are beginning to emerge that will dramatically improve EAI and middleware.
 This umbrella of technologies is commonly called Web Services.
 To maximize our value to customers, Perficient has partnered with Web Services firms such as IBM, BEA, and Microsoft. - Enterprise Portals.
 Communication is the basis of success for any organization.
-We design, build and deploy "self-service" and collaborative solutions for Intranet implementation.
-With an Intranet system, employees can communicate and enable workflow efficiencies by exchanging data and information in a cost-efficient, effective manner. - Supply Chain Web Enablement.
+We design, build and deploy "self-service" and collaborative solutions for business-to-employee, business-to-consumer and business-to-business implementations and enable workflow efficiencies by exchanging data and information in a cost-efficient, effective manner.
+Many organizations implement business-to-employee portals to improve employee communication.
+Perficient helps clients to extend these benefits externally in business-to-consumer and business-to-business portals that provide secure line of business application integration and personalized buying communities. - Supply Chain Web Enablement.
 In the manufacturing and service industries, the implementation of a portal, business hub, Net exchange or extranet system enables established companies to build new models, alliances, partnerships and relationships around eBusiness.
 Each company and industry has unique design and build requirements to support purchasing, distribution and sales.
-Perficient helps companies develop the strategies and build the solutions they need to facilitate the exchange of information and transactions at critical points along the supply-chain. - Business Intelligence.
+Perficient helps companies develop the strategies and build the solutions they need to facilitate the exchange of information and transactions at critical points along the supply-chain.

+• Business Intelligence.
 Business Intelligence is the technology that allows organizations to access, analyze, and share information in order to drive more informed business decisions.
 The core benefit of business intelligence is that it helps turn information into knowledge into profit.
 This benefit can be further refined as: 1) reduced cost by providing organizations with a clear understanding of their business processes; 2) increased revenues by differentiating their offerings from the competition by providing information-based services to their customers; and 3) improved customer satisfaction by enabling self-service access to information.